Very few actors in the world today have the uncanny ability to make audiences believe anything that they see on the silver screen.

 $454,023

-The Gray Man also stars Chris Evans, Ana de Armas, Jessica Henwick, Regé-Jean Page, Wagner Moura, Julia Butters, Dhanush, Alfre Woodard, and Billy Bob Thornton in pivotal roles.
+The ensemble cast includes Chris Evans, Ana de Armas, Jessica Henwick, Regé-Jean Page, Wagner Moura, Julia Butters, Dhanush, Alfre Woodard, and Billy Bob Thornton in significant roles.

 CrimeDramaMystery